ColinKennedy/ways/docs/getting_started.rst

 return other Context/Asset/Action objects.
 Actions have very few rules and can be formatted to your needs easily.

-TODO : Still need to write this
-Check out `Advanced Actions` to read more.

-Now that you've gone through the basics, make sure to read through Common Patterns And Best Practices to get an idea of how you should be formatting your code
+Now that you've gone through the basics, make sure to read through :doc:`plugin_basics` to get familiar with Ways and :doc:`common_patterns` to get an idea of how you should be formatting your code.